-Developmental milestones aren’t fixed or absolute — they’re more like waypoints, marking the course of typical infant development.
+Baby developmental milestones aren’t fixed or absolute — they’re more like waypoints, marking the course of typical infant development.
 Some babies may reach 3-month milestones early, while arriving at other milestones late.
 Some babies may skip certain milestones altogether.
-Taking this into account should help ease unnecessary anxieties parents might have about their child “making progress” in their 3-month milestones, parents should remember that milestones are generalized markers, not definite checkpoints.
+Instead of worrying about their child “making progress” in their 3-month milestones, parents should remember that milestones are generalized markers, not definite checkpoints.
 When parents look at their 3-month-old as a whole person instead of a set of skills that need to be measured, everyone benefits.

 In the third month of your baby’s life, you should expect to see increased strength and social interaction.
 If you saw only glimmers of personality in month two, you should see them starting to display joy, boredom, and frustration in the coming weeks.
 With blossoming personality and strength comes the ability to indulge their curiosity.
-So this month’s main infant milestones are about reaching out to touch someone (or something).
+So month 3’s main infant milestones are about reaching out to touch you or grab things.

 3-Month-Old Baby Milestone #1: Baby Should Be More Social